SoftUni-Internal/interactive-content/EN/09-Design-Patterns/00-Design-patterns.md

 We cannot remove entirely the need for components to interact with each other.

-Usually low coupling indicates a good code structure.
+Usually low coupling indicates a **good code structure**.

 Coupling has many types, but we would not go that further.

 Design patterns can make our job easier.
-They can help us analyze the more abstract ideas of our program by p**roviding well tested solutions**.
+They can help us analyze the more abstract ideas of our program by **providing well tested solutions**.

 It is important to understand, that design patterns teach us to write **faster** and **more clear** code.
 It provide us a clearer picture of how we are implemeneting the software design.

+## Drawbacks

+Unfortunately, design patterns **do not lead** to a direct code reuse.

+Sometimes we tend to **overload** and **overdesign** our patterns.

+Design patterns should be used only if they are well understood from the developers.

+Often they are used improperly without a realistic understanding of how our software **is going to change in the future**.

+Now, let's continue to the next important information in our lesson: **Design Pattern Types**